 1/2 Tbsp brown sugar (optional)

-- In a pan or pot, combine the meat, garlic, peppercorns and bay leaves.
+1. In a non-reactive pan or pot (glass, ceramic, or enameled), combine the meat, garlic, peppercorns and bay leaves.
 Pour vinegar on it - do not stir.

-- Stir in the soy sauce, sugar and water.
-Simmer until meat is tender.
-Add more water if you want more sauce or if it is drying out too much.
+4. Bring back to boil and then lower heat to lowest setting.
+Simmer until meat is tender (chicken - 30 mins., pork - 1.25 hours).
+Add more hot water if you want more sauce or if it is drying out too much.

-- [Optional] Pan fry or deep fry the meat very briefly just to brown the outside and bring back to the sauce.
+5. [Optional] Pan fry or deep fry the meat very briefly just to brown the outside and bring back to the sauce.
+Add the sugar (if you haven't yet) and simmer the sauce for another 3-5 minutes.

 *Method 2: